 All the players that come along are there for specific reasons.
 Either it’s for our expansion, the fulfilment of soul contracts, or a transient spiritual reflection to offer the awake and aware the easiest gauge to observe where they’re at.

-We filter it all through our level of consciousness (our openness to the deep truths of this reality and dimension), so it may not be immediately evident as to the how and why of a situation; objectivity goes by the wayside when intense emotions are involved.
-But, the extremity of the feeling is also a lesson in disguise—which usually finds us much after the fact.
+We filter it all through our perceptual biases, so it may not be immediately evident as to the how and why of a situation; objectivity goes by the wayside when intense emotions are involved.
+But, the extremity of the feeling is also a lesson in disguise—which usually finds us long after the fact.
 It’s more than likely something to do with our values, and someone stepping all over them.

 Our responsibility is to our truth.
 We can blame everyone and everything, and many things may not be our fault, but we are ultimately in charge of the creative energies at our disposal.
 We choose to feed into the storm, or to infuse it with love and an elevated emotion.
 We can build up defenses, or we can embolden our commitment to the higher vision.